 - 1 - 55 ounce can Bush's Baked Beans

-- 1-8 ounce can of pineapple chunks, drained (I use tidbits, I like the smaller size better.)
+- 1-8 ounce can of pineapple tidbits, do not drain

 - 1 Cup Brown Sugar, packed